-Project Catalyst is a big deal in Apple circles these days, and for good reason: The code name was used to describe a project to merge development for iOS and Mac apps, allowing you to use them interchangeably on all kinds of Apple devices.
+Project Catalyst is a big deal in Apple circles these days, and for good reason: It refers to Apple’s project to merge development for iOS and Mac apps, allowing you to use them interchangeably on all kinds of Apple devices.

 What is Apple’s Project Catalyst?

 It’s Apple’s effort to make its apps universal across iOS and MacOS.
-In other words, it could make it far simple for developers to translate their apps across iPhone, iPad, or Mac.
+In other words, it could make it far simpler for developers to translate their apps across iPhone, iPad or Mac.
 The app would naturally sync as you move between devices and share all the same information, so you can continue its use.

 What’s the point?